by Andrew Ross Collins

 The design is smart too; compact, minimal and functional.
 And compact is good – i’m appreciating the extra space in my laptop bag.
 The suede finish gives them an upmarket look.
 Skullcandy have also done away with the need for a cable which is a nice futuristic touch.
 Instead you can pair them with your iphone or computer using Bluetooth.
 As with all Bluetooth audio connections you do lose some quality if you use this function.
 Skullcandy also have integrated a microphone into the headset which is a neat function that allows you to take calls when paired with your phone.
 You can also control volume and skip forwards and back with tracks using Skullcandy’s Tap Tech buttons on the headset.

 So far we are doing well, but how do they sound ?
 Here at YogiTunes we listen to music all the time and what we’re looking for is a good reference and enough volume to compete with ambient sounds in the listening environment.
 None of the previous criteria that we’ve examined matter in the slightest if the sound isn’t good, and the Skullcandy Grinds sound great; crisp, deep, plenty of bass and active mids.

-Any downsides to all this ? yes… parents watch out – your kids are going to be borrowing these and you’re probably going to have to get them their own pair.
+Any downsides to all this?
+Yes indeed… parents watch out – your kids are going to be borrowing these!
+You may even need to get them their own pair.
 But at the price [$89], this isn’t going to be a hardship 🙂